-Every decade has trends that blow up and then die away, but only some of those trends are a clear waste of money.
-The 1990s were a relatively minimalist decade, but some of the biggest trends of the era were also colossal wastes.
+Every decade has trends that explode and then die away.
+The 1990s were a relatively minimalist decade, but some of the biggest trends of the era were also big wastes of money.

-Check out our list of the most wasteful trends and see if you lost money on any of these.
+Check out our list of the most wasteful trends, and maybe take notes to help you avoid wasting money now that you're older and wiser.

 CDs